This tutorial is for implementing an Open-Source Design by Medlin Drone.

 - Once the gimbal is setup there isn’t as much need for caution, as it should maintain its current range of motion, but I still recommend respecting the servos power.

 - Mount the FPV camera and connect the camera wires.
+Check that camera wires aren’t being strained during gimbal movement.

 - Test that everything works and you are getting signal from your FPV camera to your VTX.